TAN Function in Excel (Table of Contents)

 LNmuber = Tan(5)

-So, in the above example, the LNumber 5 contains the value of -3.380515006.
+So, in the above example, the number 5 contains the value of -3.380515006.

 Things to Remember

-- if the angle is given in degrees for which we have to calculate TAN, we have to calculate RADIANS for the same by using formula =RADIAN(degree), or we can multiply the angle by PI()/180.
+- if the angle is given in degrees for which we have to calculate TAN, we have to calculate RADIANS for the same by using the formula =RADIAN(degree), or we can multiply the angle by PI()/180.

-- If the cell chooses as a blank cell in the place of a number, then the result would be 1 because the tangent is 1 for the radiant 0.
+- If the cell chooses a blank cell in the place of a number, the result would be 1 because the tangent is 1 for the radiant 0.
 So, always be careful while selecting a cell.

 Recommended Articles

 This has been a guide to the Excel TAN function.
-Here we discuss the TAN Formula and how to use the TAN function along with practical examples and a downloadable excel template.
+Here we discuss the TAN Formula and how to use the TAN function, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –